bbec0689/password-generator/README.md

-# password-generator

-# What I DiD
+# What I Did

 * First I restructured the HTML to fit into a format where I could add checkboxes and a number slider

-* The I reformatted my CSS to match what I had changed in the index.
+* Then I reformatted my CSS to match what I had changed in the index.

 * After that I deleted the origing JS that was written and constructed my own.